 Go Parachute Jumping on Texel Island

 On the island of Texel, you can enjoy parachuting expeditions.
-There are several types of jumps that you can try and by doing this activity, you will be able to see the beauty of Texel even more as you descend towards the ground.
+There are several types of jumps that you can try and by doing this activity, you will be able to see the beauty of Texel even more as you descend to the ground.

 Aside from parachute jumping, Texel is known for its beautiful beaches that you can explore while you’re here as well.
 Exploring these beaches is perfect if you only want some quiet time outdoors.